starlox0/onlysecurity/README.md

 npm run build
 ```

-The generated static files will be placed inside the `build/` directory.
+Static files are output to the `build/` directory.
 To preview the production build locally:

 ```bash
 npm run serve